-1. The salary schedules shall be comprised of the salary, step and grade for each job title in the bargaining unit.
-There shall be a separate salary schedule for each specific work year (260-day, 222-day, 203-day) and classified substitutes.
-The SAEOP and Paraprofessional Employees' (SP) salary schedules are contained in Appendix A-1 through A-3.

-- 2. The salary increases for each year of the contract shall be as follows: - a.
-For 2019-2020: Five percent (5%) shall be added to the salary schedule, which consists of two percent (2%) for the Implicit Price Deflator (IPD) (the legislative inflationary increase) and an additional three percent (3%), for a total of five percent (5%). - b.
-For 2020-2021: Two point one percent (2.1%) shall be added to the salary schedule, which consists of an estimated two point one percent (2.1%) for the estimated Implicit Price Deflator (IPD) (the legislative inflationary increase) and no additional percent, for a total of an estimated two point one percent (2.1%).
+- 1. The salary schedules shall be comprised of the salary, step and grade for each job title in the bargaining unit.
+There shall be a separate salary schedule for each specific work year (260-day, 223-day, 222-day, 204-day, 203-day and 200-day) and classified substitutes.
+The SAEOP and Paraprofessional Employees (SP salary schedules are contained in Appendix A-1 through A-8. - 2.
+The salary increase for each year of the contract shall be as follows: - a.
+For 2019-2020: Five percent (5%) shall be added to the salary schedule, which consists of two percent (2%) for the Implicit Price Deflator (IPD) (The legislative inflationary increase) and an additional three percent (3%), for a total of five percent (5%). - b.
+For 2020-21: Two point one percent (2.1%) shall be added to the salary schedule, which consists of an estimated two point one percent (2.1%) for the estimated Implicit Price Deflator (IPD) (the estimated legislative inflationary increase) and no additional percent, for a total of an estimated two point one percent (2.1%).
 In the event the Legislature adjusts the IPD upwards or downwards from the 2.1%, the total salary shall be adjusted accordingly to match the final IPD set by the Legislature.
-Examples are provided int the following subsection. - c.
-For 2021-2022: Five percent (5%) shall be added to the salary schedule, which consists of an estimated two percent (2%) for the Implicit Price Deflator (IPD) (the estimated legislative inflationary increase) and an additional two percent (3%) for a total of five percent (5%).
+Examples are provided in the following subsection. - c.
+For 2021-2022: Five percent (5%) shall be added to the salary schedule, which consists of an estimated two percent (2%) for the Implicit Price Deflator (IPD) (the estimated legislative inflationary increase) and an additional three percent (3%) for a total of five percent (5%).
 In the event the Legislature adjusts the estimated 2021-2022 IPD upwards or downwards from two percent (2%), the total salary shall be adjusted accordingly to match the final IPD set by the Legislature.
-Two examples follow: (1) if the final 2021-2022 IPD is set at two point five percent (2.5%), the total salary shall be five point five percent (5.5%); (2) if the final 2021 IPD is set at one point five percent (1.5%), the total salary shall be four point five percent (4.5%). - d.
-Classified substitute salary rates of pay received the same percentage increase listed above in a through c.
+Two examples follow: (1) if the final 2021-2022 IPD is set at two point five percent (2.5%), the total salary shall be five point five percent (5.5%; (2) If the final 2021-2022 IPD is set at one point five percent (1.5%), the total salary shall be four point five percent (4.5%). - d.
+Classified substitute salary rates of pay increased by the same percentages listed above in a through c. - 3.
+Increments